nathwill/chef-haproxy-ng/README.md

 'haproxy' service via the `config`, `tuning`, and `proxies` cookbook attributes (which are mapped onto the corresponding resource attributes).

-This recipe also provides a useful example of using the provided helper to map a list of proxies to their corresponding resources in the resource collection via the `Haproxy::Helpers#proxy` method.
-It also illustrates the suggested pattern of proxying service reloads through a validating execute resource.
-See wrapper example at 'test/fixtures/cookbooks/my-lb'.
+This recipe also provides a useful example of using the provided helper, `Haproxy::Helpers#proxy`, to map a list of proxies to their corresponding resources in the resource collection.
+It also illustrates the recommended pattern of proxying service reloads through a validating execute resource.

+See wrapper cookbook example at 'test/fixtures/cookbooks/my-lb'.

 ### haproxy-ng::install